ninaschulte/1st-it-services/README.md

 | #15 | User click on legal page in footer | Open new page with long text.
 Menu on top and footer on the bottom of the screen | Desktop: Y/N, Tablet: Y/N, Mobile: Y/N |
 | #16 | User click on Xing link in footer | Open new page in new tab and land on Xing company page. | Desktop: Y/N, Tablet: Y/N, Mobile: Y/N |
 ## Credits
+### Inspiration
+Inspiration I took from [IVZ institut](https://www.institut-vz.si/) page from Slovenia.
 ### Image source
-Image of a ceo taken from ceo image taken from the https://pixabay.com/photos/consulting-hiring-board-executive-4405260/ IMage of a hero image take from hero image was taken from: https://www.freepik.com/free-photos-vectors/pixel-hero
+Image of a [CEO](https://pixabay.com/photos/consulting-hiring-board-executive-4405260/) taken from CEO image taken from.
+Image of a [hero](https://www.freepik.com/free-photos-vectors/pixel-hero) image was taken from.
+### Main Hero image
+For hero image CSS I used styling from "Love Running project"
 ### Navigation
 For navigation I reuse the code that I found [here](https://codepen.io/tedib/pen/mdypQbg).
 How to fix the nav position I found on this forum resource [here](https://stackoverflow.com/questions/40772841/how-to-position-fixed-the-navbar-when-using-flexbox).
-### Main Hero image
-For hero image CSS I used styling from "Love Running project"
 ### Pages
 All pages are styled with Flexbox, and I used the knowledge from these tutorials:
 - [Tutorial 1](https://www.youtube.com/watch?v=hwbqquXww-U&list=PL4-IK0AVhVjMSb9c06AjRlTpvxL3otpUd&index=1)